Assistant Professor, Recreation and Leisure Studies

 - Means of promoting healthy aging in older adults

 - Enhance quality of life in family caregivers

-- Explore how leisure and recreation can promote community engagement and a sense of belonging in individuals with developmental disabilities
+- Explore how leisure and recreation can promote community engagement and a sense of belonging in individuals with disabilities

 Hopper ,T.; Hsieh, P.C; Nagata, S & Stumbo, N. (Accepted) Special Issue: Global and Cultural Perspectives on Therapeutic Recreation, Therapeutic Recreation Journal, 53(3).